 Mapping a List

 Programming is all about data transformation.
-We take an input data, apply functions to it in sequence until we have arrived at the result we can return as an output.
+We take an input and apply a sequence of functions to it until we arrive at a result that can be returned as an output.
 Let’s say we have a list of strings:

-map creates a new list with the results of applying a given function on every element in the original list.
+List.map applies the given function to each element in the original list and puts the result in a new list.
 Here we gave it

 And we have our answer.